-When deciding what to do for the weekend, it helps to plan ahead and find out if the place is wheelchair-accessible or have other features to accommodate persons with disabilities.
+When deciding what to do for the weekend, it helps to plan ahead by finding out if a place is wheelchair-accessible or has other features to accommodate persons with disabilities.

-The Building & Construction Authority has a portal that allows users to find “friendly buildings” which have accessibility features.
+The Building and Construction Authority has a portal which provides information on “friendly buildings” which have accessibility features.
 Users can search by building type – such as community clubs, hospitals, hotels/resorts, libraries, places of interest, shopping malls and sports facilities.
 This list also contains information on the barrier-free accessibility features.
 You can also download the app on Google Play or App Store.

 The Enabling Village near Redhill MRT station is an integrated community space with multiple facilities for persons with disabilities and the rest of the community – the first of its kind in Singapore.
 These include an ActiveSG gym and NTUC Fairprice supermarket with accessibility features.
-It also hosts various community events that facilitate participation by visitors with disabilities.
+It also hosts various community events for visitors with disabilities.
 These include arts festivals, pop-up stores and movie screenings.

 Transport is always an important consideration.
 Information on different modes of transportation can be found in the Transport section of this website.

-For Cathay cinema theatres, wheelchair users are encouraged to buy tickets at manned box office counters in advance to secure suitable seats.
+At Cathay Cineplexes, wheelchair users are encouraged to buy tickets at box office counters in advance to secure suitable seats.
 More information on the number of wheelchair-accessible seats available in each theatre can be found below:

-For Golden Village cinema theatres, people can check what wheelchair-accessible seats are available when booking online.
-More information can be found below;
+At Golden Village Cinemas, people can check if wheelchair-accessible seats are available when booking online.
+More information can be found below:

 Other useful links:

-The Esplanade has accessibility features such as toilets for wheelchair users and tactile floor markings for people with visual impairment.
+The Esplanade has accessibility features such as wheelchair-accessible toilets and tactile floor markings for people with visual impairment.
 It also has sensory-friendly performances for children with special needs.
 These have features such as no surprising and loud sounds, and no complete blackouts, so children with special needs will feel more comfortable and relaxed.

 The National Museum of Singapore and National Gallery Singapore have various accessibility services.
-Both have free manual wheelchairs available, on a first-come-first-served basis, and wheelchair-accessible facilities.
-They also welcome service dogs / guide dogs.
+Both have free manual wheelchairs available for use on a first-come-first-served basis, and wheelchair-accessible facilities.
+They also welcome service dogs or guide dogs.
 Check the respective museums’ websites for more information.

 The ArtScience Museum has wheelchair-accessible toilets, lifts and parking spaces.

-Persons with disabilities who took part in sports or physical recreational activities are 1.7 times more likely to have a better quality of life, according to the NCSS Quality of Life Study.
+Persons with disabilities who participate in sports or physical recreational activities are 1.7 times more likely to have a better quality of life, according to the NCSS Quality of Life Study.

 At the Singapore Botanic Gardens, the Botany Centre and entrances are wheelchair-accessible, but some other areas are not due to the hilly terrain.
-It also offers wheelchairs on loan.
+Wheelchairs are available on loan.

-The Gardens By The Bay also has wheelchairs available for rental, for $2 per day.
-It also has special ramps, lifts, wide pathways and barrier-free routes incorporated in its design.
+Gardens By the Bay also has wheelchairs available for rental at $2 per day.
+It also has special ramps, lifts, wide pathways and barrier-free routes incorporated in its spaces.

 Playgrounds and toy libraries

 There are over a dozen inclusive playgrounds in Singapore.
-These have equipment, such as wheelchair-accessible merry-go-rounds, that allow children with and without special needs to play together.
+These have equipment such as wheelchair-accessible merry-go-rounds which allow children with and without special needs to play together.

-Children with special needs can also visit “toy libraries” which have toys that are specially selected for such children.
+Children with special needs can also visit “toy libraries” which have toys that are specially selected curated for them.

-Persons with disabilities keen to learn a sport and play on a recreation or competitive level can get more information from the Singapore Disability Sports Council.
+Persons with disabilities keen to learn a sport and play either leisurely or competitively can get more information from the Singapore Disability Sports Council.
 It is the only organisation in Singapore which offers sports at elite and non-elite levels across all disability groups.

 Through the Disability Sports Master Plan, MCCY and SportSG work with partners to provide more opportunities for persons with disabilities to participate in sports, through inclusive facilities and programming, capability building and raising awareness of inclusive sports and Team Singapore para athletes.

-The ActiveSG gym in the Enabling Village is the first inclusive gym where people with disabilities, seniors and the able-bodied can exercise together.
-It has special gym equipment like removable seats for wheelchair users and Braille dots on the treadmill user panels for people with visual impairment.
+The ActiveSG gym in the Enabling Village is the first inclusive gym where persons with disabilities, seniors and the able-bodied can exercise together.
+It has special gym equipment such as detachable seats for wheelchair users and Braille on the treadmill user panels for persons with visual impairment.
 You can also find other inclusive sports facilities (gyms and pools) across Singapore here.

 If you are interested to find more sporting opportunities or have further enquiries, please write to firstname.lastname@example.org or join the Disability Sports Programme mailing list.

-Another organisation caregivers can check out is Special Olympics Singapore, a recognised National Sports Association that aims to provide year round sports training and athletic competition for children and adults with cognitive impairment.
+Another organisation that caregivers can approach is Special Olympics Singapore, a recognised National Sports Association which aims to provide year-round sports training and athletic competitions for children and adults with cognitive impairment.

 Vacationing in Singapore

-If you are looking for accessible accommodation, you may want to visit travel websites that allow you to filter searches for properties with accessibility features.
+If you wish to look for accessible accommodation, you may visit travel websites which allows you to filter searches for properties with accessibility features.
 These include Agoda, Airbnb and TripAdvisor.

-For locals in Singapore who find it challenging to travel overseas, or who are looking for a short getaway, they could check out Sentosa Island, which is just 10 to 20 minutes from the mainland.
-The island has many wheelchair-accessible attractions and hotels, including some in Resorts World Sentosa, an integrated resort that sites popular attractions such as Universal Studio Singapore and S.E.A.
+For locals in Singapore who find it challenging to travel overseas, or who are looking for a short getaway, Sentosa Island is just a short drive from the mainland.
+The island has many wheelchair-accessible attractions and hotels, including some in Resorts World Sentosa, an integrated resort which is home to popular attractions such as Universal Studio Singapore and S.E.A.
 Aquarium.